Course Outline

 Overview of LLM Architecture and Attack Surface for Government

-• How Large Language Models (LLMs) are constructed, deployed, and accessed through APIs
+• How Large Language Models (LLMs) are constructed, deployed, and accessed through APIs.

 Prompt Injection and Jailbreak Attacks for Government

-• Definition of prompt injection and its potential risks
+• Definition of prompt injection and its potential risks.

-• Scenarios involving direct and indirect prompt injection
+• Scenarios involving direct and indirect prompt injection.

-• Techniques used to bypass safety filters, known as jailbreaking
+• Techniques used to bypass safety filters, known as jailbreaking.

-• Strategies for detecting and mitigating these attacks
+• Strategies for detecting and mitigating these attacks in government applications.

 Data Leakage and Privacy Risks for Government

-• Best practices for designing privacy-conscious prompts and implementing retrieval-augmented generation (RAG)
+• Best practices for designing privacy-conscious prompts and implementing retrieval-augmented generation (RAG).

 LLM Output Filtering and Guarding for Government

-• Utilizing Guardrails AI to filter and validate content outputs
+• Utilizing Guardrails AI to filter and validate content outputs.

-• Establishing output schemas and constraints
+• Defining output schemas and constraints to ensure compliance with government standards.

 Human-in-the-Loop and Workflow Approaches for Government